 The views expressed in this article reflect those of the author and not necessarily those of the New Creation.

-Paleontologist Marcus Ross published a rather unique study in 2013 where he tried to establish the Flood/post-Flood boundary using mammal fossils in North America3.
-Our post-Flood diversity of animal life would have diversified since the Flood from the representatives of each created kind of air-breathing land animal that walked off Noah’s Ark.
-And while we don’t know the pre-Flood world’s biodiversity levels upon its creation, it is likely that the time between Creation and the Flood experienced diversification much like what occurred afterward.
+Paleontologist Marcus Ross published a rather unique study in 2013.
+In it, he tried to establish the Flood/post-Flood boundary using mammal fossils in North America3.
+Our post-Flood diversity of animal life would have diversified from the representatives of each created kind of air-breathing land animal that walked off Noah’s Ark.
+We don’t know the pre-Flood world’s biodiversity levels upon its creation.
+However, it is likely that the time between Creation and the Flood experienced diversification much like what occurred afterward.

-Three of these genera, the pronghorn antelope, Megalonyx (a ground sloth), and cotton-tail rabbits not only appear on both sides of the boundary, but they are only found in North America.
-If the Flood/post-Flood boundary occurs near the beginning of the Ice Age, then these genera would have to leave their habitat to board the Ark, and then leave the Ark in the Middle East after the Flood and only wind up where their pre-Flood predecessors are buried.
-All this despite the fact that the current continental configurations, climate and topography did not even exist before the Flood!
+Three of these genera, the pronghorn antelope, Megalonyx (a ground sloth), and cotton-tail rabbits are significant.
+They not only appear on both sides of the boundary, but they are only found in North America.
+If the Flood/post-Flood boundary occurred near the beginning of the Ice Age, this makes little sense.
+These genera would have left their habitat to board the Ark, exit in the Middle East, and somehow wind up back where their pre-Flood predecessors were buried.
+All this despite the fact that the current continental configurations, climate, and topography did not even exist before the Flood!